Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Higher-dimensional theories

 The classical ${\CalN}=2$ theories in four dimensions admit a canonical lift to the ${\CalN}=1$ theories in six dimensions.
 Under this lift the vector multiplets become the vector multiplets, and the hypermultiplets become the hypermultiplets.
 The structure of the hypermultiplet does not change, while the structure of the vector multiplet does change, for the complex scalar $\Phi$ in the adjoint representation becomes the remaining component $A_{5} + \ii A_{6}$ of the gauge field.

 We then compactify the theory on a two-torus ${\BT}^2$.
 In addition to the metric on the torus we shall also fix a background $B$-field, a constant two-form.
-The combined metric and the two-form moduli are described by a $2 \times 2$ matrix $G$, with the positive definite symmetric part $g$.
-It is convenient to parametrize $G$ by two complex numbers $T, U$, with ${\rm Im}U, {\rm Im}T \geq 0$.
-The parameter $T$ encodes the complex structure of $\BT^2$, while the parameter $U$ is the complexified K\"ahler class:
+The combined metric and the two-form moduli are described by a $2 \times 2$ matrix $G$, with the positive definite symmetric part~$g$.
+It is convenient to parametrize $G$ by two complex numbers $T$, $U$, with $\operatorname{Im}U, \operatorname{Im}T \geq 0$.
+The parameter~$T$ encodes the complex structure of $\BT^2$, while the parameter $U$ is the complexified K\"ahler class:

-Five (six) dimensional supersymmetric gauge theory compactified on a circle (two-torus) would look four dimensional at low energy.
+Five(six-)-dimensional supersymmetric gauge theory compactified on a circle (two-torus) would look four-dimensional at low energy.
 The microscopic gauge coupling ${\tau}$ in four dimensions is proportional to $U$ while $T$ determines the complex geometry of the $x$-plane $\Cx$.
-One can study the corresponding Seiberg-Witten geometry.
-Its key feature compared to special geometry of more traditional four dimensional models is the periodicity in the $x$-variable \cite{Nekrasov:1996cz}.
-In the five dimensional theory the $x$-plane becomes the cylinder ${\Cx}^{\times}$, while in the six dimensional theory the $x$-plane becomes the two-torus ${\Cx}/2{\pi}{\ii}({\BZ} \oplus T {\BZ})$.
+One can study the corresponding Seiberg--Witten geometry.
+Its key feature compared to special geometry of more traditional four-dimensional models is the periodicity in the $x$-variable~\cite{Nekrasov:1996cz}.
+In the five-dimensional theory the $x$-plane becomes the cylinder ${\Cx}^{\times}$, while in the six-dimensional theory the $x$-plane becomes the two-torus ${\Cx}/2{\pi}{\ii}({\BZ} \oplus T {\BZ})$.
 It has to do with the large gauge transformations.
 The result of these additional symmetries is the relativistic nature of the corresponding integrable systems.
 For example, the periodic Toda chain describing the pure ${\CalN}=2$ theory in four dimensions becomes the relativistic Toda chain.
 The Hamiltonians of the relativistic systems have periodic dependence on momenta, which are the rapidities of the particles.
 The resulting quantized Hamiltonians are the difference operators.

-Our discussion modifies in the case of five dimensional gauge theories in two aspects.
+Our discussion modifies in the case of five-dimensional gauge theories in two aspects.
 First, the notion of the amplitude function accommodates the large gauge transformations:

 where the dimension length $\be$ characterizes the circumference of the compactification circle.
-The limit shape integral equations (\ref{eq:limshape}) generalize straightforwardly, with the kernel:
+The limit shape integral equations (\ref{eq:limshape}) generalize straightforwardly, with the kernel